Communities

-The city most South Bay buyers stop in once and never leave
+The city most South Bay buyers stop in once and never leave.

 Torrance is the kind of city most South Bay buyers stop in once and never leave.
 The pace is slower than the beach cities.
 The schools are real.
 The neighborhoods still feel like neighborhoods, where porches face the street and kids ride bikes after school.